robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 for example, when test library or resource file imports cannot be resolved.

+It is possible to disable dry run validation of specific `user keywords`_ by adding a special `robot:no-dry-run` `keyword tag`__ to them.
+This is useful if a keyword fails in the dry run mode for some reason, but work fine when executed normally.
+Disabling the dry run more is a new feature in Robot Framework 3.0.2.

 .. note:: The dry run mode does not validate variables.
-This
-          limitation may be lifted in the future releases.

 __ `Errors and warnings during execution`_
+__ `User keyword tags`_

 Randomizing execution order
 ---------------------------